Weighfish TD App Users Guide

 - Species: This is the species/type of fish that are allowed to weigh in for the Tournament.

 - Notes: This is a general use field that the director can use to store any information about the tournament to be saved for later.
 It is not visible anywhere other than on this screen and will not be displayed on the website.

-- Track Points: Enable this to score points in this tournament.
+- Points Tournament: Enable this to score points in this tournament.
 Do so will add a points column to the results on the website.
 This option also needs to be checked for a tournament to count toward yearly point totals.
 If a Tournament in a Series should not be counted for points, leave this unchecked.

 - Show Payouts: Enable this to show payouts in this tournament on the website.
 Entering and handling payouts via the app can be done with this enabled or disabled, this only affects visibility on the website.

 - Show Boat Numbers: Enable this to show boat numbers in this tournament on the website.
 Entering boat numbers via the app can be done with this enabled or disabled, this only affects visibility on the website.